carpentries-incubator/workflows-nextflow/episodes/05-nextflow_scripting.md

 ### Maps

 Maps are like lists that have an arbitrary type of key instead of integer.
 Therefore, the syntax is very much aligned.
+To specify the key use a colon before the value `[:]`.

 ~~~
 map = [a:0, b:1, c:2]